quantumtom/ash/README.md

 git clone https://github.com/quantumtom/rainbow-dash
 ```

-Move down into that directory
+Navigate to the new directory
 ```
 cd rainbow-dash
 ```